How many national park in assam

 Table of Contents

 Can you imagine a one-horned rhinoceros grazing peacefully with exotic birds soaring above?
 This isn’t a scene from a wildlife documentary; it’s a typical day in Assam’s national parks.
 Assam is a hotspot of remarkable diversity.
-The rich landscape of the state, from rolling hills to vast grasslands, harbours some of India’s most precious wildlife treasures.
+The rich landscape of the state, from rolling hills to vast grasslands, harbors some of India’s most precious wildlife treasures.

 When people ask, “How many national park in Assam?”
 They’re often surprised to learn about this region’s wealth of protected areas.
-Assam has seven national parks, which is quite huge compared to other states.
+Assam has eight national parks, which is quite huge compared to other states.
 These national parks are not just a few dots on a geographical map; they are breathing, living ecosystems where nature can be captured at its best.

 So, let’s take a closer look at these natural treasures and understand why they are integral to preserving India’s rich biodiversity.